josefs/meta-paper/paper.md

   different types of arrays we consider the resulting API to be easier to use.
 We explain the details in section \ref{sec:push}.

-The reposity containing the code for meta-repa can be found at:
+The repository containing the code for meta-repa can be found at:
 \url{http://github.com/jankner/meta-repa}

 # Programming in meta-repa